Future Homes Standard: The Complete Guide to The New Targets

 The government has previously introduced the Zero Carbon Homes Standard (scrapped in 2015) and the Code for Sustainable Homes (which also wound down in 2015), to help assess and certify the sustainable design and construction of new homes.

-It is expected that no new homes will be able to connect the gas network from 2025 as part of the Future Homes Standard.
+No new homes will be able to connect the gas network from 2025 as part of the Future Homes Standard.
 Instead, they will be equipped with energy-efficient insulation and heated by a low-carbon heating source such as an air source heat pump.

 This would mean a gas boiler ban in new build homes from 2025, but the government's language changed when it published its Heat and Buildings Strategy in October.